Deepak8717/javascript/README.md

 ## Version

-Current Status: Project links are functional, Project description pending...
+Current Status: 1.0.0

+- Added React Bootstrap, ClassNames, React Icons, React Google Analytics, React Helmet, ContentFul

+Send me a PR if you notice any broken links or other underlying bug.